agrc/gis.utah.gov/discover/resources/index.md

 ### Pro/ArcMap User Considerations
 {: .text-left}

+{%capture contact2 %}{% include contact.html subject=page.title contact=site.data.contacts.discover text='please contact' %}{% endcapture %}

-If you have not yet received quad-word links to the service (ex. `https://discover.agrc.utah.gov/login/path/your-unique-quad-word/`) that do not require a username and password contact **[Rick Kelson](mailto:rkelson@utah.gov)**.
+If you have not yet received quad-word links to the service (ex. `https://discover.agrc.utah.gov/login/path/your-unique-quad-word/`) that do not require a username and password {{ contact2 | strip_newlines }}

 Users experiencing problems with the service, such as blurry tiles or different year vintages at different scales, may need to clear their local cache.